-It’s no secret that smoking cigarettes or using tobacco products has a negative impact on your health.
-However, there are also a number of oral health repercussions that many smokers are not aware of!
+It’s no secret that smoking cigarettes or using tobacco products harms your health.
+However, there are also several oral health repercussions that many smokers are not aware of!
 If you’re looking for a little extra motivation to quit smoking, consider the following five reasons that quitting will improve your oral health.

 1. Your breath will smell great!

-There are a number of reasons that smoking causes halitosis, or bad breath.
+There are many reasons that smoking causes halitosis or bad breath.
 The most immediate cause of bad breath is the smoke that resides in the lungs and throat.
 However, it can also cause your palate to become dry, making it easier for odor-causing bacteria to flourish.
-Therefore, by quitting smoking, you can decrease the amount of bad bacteria on your palate and improve your breath.
+Therefore, by quitting smoking, you can decrease the number of bad bacteria on your palate and improve your breath.

 2. It will improve the appearance of your teeth.